 Flexo and Gravure Ink Drying with Heaters

 Heat is needed throughout Flexographic and Gravure printing processes.
-Heaters are used for drying prints and coatings, mold and rubber plate making, supplemental heat as well as pre-heating.
-The initial stage where the web is unwound may even have heated rolls to help open, flatten and prepare the web before laying down ink.
-In this article we will be focusing on two critical applications namely, interstation drying and final stage drying.
-In both Flexo and Gravure equipment we are drying ink rapidly with air heaters before the surface comes into contact with equipment or itself.
+Heaters are used for drying 'prints' and coatings, mold and rubber plate making, supplemental heat as well as pre-heating.
+The initial stage where the web is unwound may even have heated rolls to help open, flatten, and prepare the web before laying down ink.
+In this article, we will be focusing on two critical applications namely, interstation drying and final stage drying.
+In both Flexo and Gravure equipment, we are drying ink rapidly with air heaters before the surface comes into contact with equipment or itself.

 Interstation drying happens between colors.
-An initial color is applied to a material from cylinder A, that ink is dried and then the next color is applied to the same material from cylinder B. In an eight color process you’ll have seven interstation dryers.
+The initial color is applied to material from cylinder A, that ink is dried and then the next color is applied to the same material from cylinder B. In an eight-color process you’ll have seven interstation dryers.
 Each station has one or more heaters broadcasting to a slotted air impinging nozzle, which in turn broadcasts the air onto the web.
 You could have three or four low-pressure high-volume air heaters like one of our Flow Torch™ products ducting off to multiple sections.
 The number of heaters may be different depending on whether you are printing magazines or dog food bags.

 Dial in the Speed

-Speed in this case means a substrate material moving rapidly through a press with limited downtime during and between jobs.
+Speed, in this case, means a substrate material moving rapidly through a press with limited downtime during and between jobs.
 The temperature control system should maintain heat and airflow at high enough levels to remove moisture and solvents from the ink but not so high that the printed material becomes damaged.
 That sweet-spot will be somewhere between 40°C(104°F) - 180°C(356°F) depending upon many factors including substrate material, ink characteristics, machine capabilities, surrounding environment (temperature/humidity) and web speed.
 Paper products will be closer to 82°C (180°F) and plastic substrates will be closer to 66°C (150°F).

 Press operators adjust the equipment settings to get the fastest running web they can without sacrificing print quality or damaging the web.
 They also seek the lowest possible web drying temperatures for that speed.
-Examples of excessive heat damage include ink detaching in sheets or skins, prints boiling, thermal stress of film webs, poor registration due to stretching, stray artifacts and other random print defects.
+Examples of excessive heat damage include ink detaching in sheets or skins, prints boiling, thermal-stress of film webs, poor registration due to stretching, stray artifacts, and other random print defects.
 Another issue can be print rollers taking on too much stray heat from dryers thus causing problems with ink releasing from the rollers.
-Flexo ink drying too quickly may result in pin holes, fisheyes, fill-in, screening and dirty printing.
+Flexo ink drying too quickly may result in pinholes, fisheyes, fill-in, screening, and dirty printing.
 Ink drying too slowly may result in adhesion and tracking problems.

 A combination of heat and moving air is used to speed up the removal of solvent and water from ink.
-Flexographic and Gravure both use low viscosity inks compared to other poplar printing processes.
+Flexographic and Gravure both use low viscosity inks compared to other popular printing processes.
 The reason for this has to do with how ink is metered and transferred.
 Both types of machines employ a print cylinder pressed against a substrate in order to transfer ink to the substrate.
 That ink is either held within an etched area on a cylinder (Gravure) or on the relief surface of a stamp attached to a cylinder (Flexographic).

 In order for the ink to be transferred from an ink trough to its final destination on a substrate material, it needs to release itself from things it touches along the way.
-In the case of Flexographic printing, ink will need to release from thousands of tiny cells on an anilox roller that meters the amount of ink being applied to the system.
+In the case of Flexographic printing, the ink will need to release from thousands of tiny cells on an anilox roller that meters the amount of ink being applied to the system.
 In Gravure printing, the ink must release from tiny cells in the print cylinder or on a plate or sleeve attached to the cylinder that contains the image to be printed.
 Ink is held in these tiny cells as a way of holding and metering the transfer of ink.
-On each rotation small individual ink blobs must be released from the cells.
-For this to work the ink needs to have a much lower viscosity than other processes like offset.
+On each rotation, small individual ink blobs must be released from the cells.
+For this process to work the ink needs to have a much lower viscosity than other processes like offset.